-Join us at the virtual open house to learn more about the Integrated M.S. in Nutrition and Dietetics.
+Join us at an information session to learn more abour our Integrated M.S. in Nutrition and Dietetics.
+Faculty, current students, and admission representatives will provide detailed information and answer questions.

 - Flexible class schedules offered days, evenings, and online